koor-tech/handbook-redux/docs/company/goals/annual2024.md

 ## 3. Acquire 1 enterprise-scale customer (50+ nodes)

 - We need to attract at least one larger company to place on our marquee.
-- This is orthoganal to the revenue goal.
+- This is orthogonal to the revenue goal.